fredrikbaberg/ha-3dprinter-addons/3dprinter-octoprint/DOCS.md

 # Ingress?

-This addon drops support for Ingress.
+This add-on drops support for Ingress.
 The main reason for this is issues with finding a working configuration.

 * An update to OctoPrint increased the security (which is good!).
 Unfortunately it also broke the configuration used in this addon, most likely due to this addon not behaving properly.
 * There has been issues with accessing camera stream by Ingress since I added support for it, which I have not been able to solve.